Harbour Porpoise

 • The Harbour porpoise is equipped with echolocation, which enables it to navigate the seas and search for food, in complete darkness sometimes.

-• The abundant harbour porpoise is the best-known and most popular species of porpoise, and they are often found swimming in coastal waters and near the harbor.
+• The abundant Harbour porpoise is the best-known and most popular species of porpoise, and they are often found swimming in coastal waters and near the harbor.

-• They are extremely intelligent and can to do various tricks and carry out specific tasks when trained.
+• They are extremely intelligent and can do various tricks and carry out specific tasks when trained.

 References